 Graduates will receive a certificate, a letter of congratulations noting the accomplishment, a letter to their department chair, and a press release to distribute locally.
 They will also be listed on the STFM website.
 A total of 35 CME credits are available for completion of this course.

 As a participant:

 - You must complete all courses and assignments within 12 months to graduate.

 - You will receive feedback from the course instructor on some assignments.

 - You will need to set aside significant time for a few assignments, including curriculum development, scholarly activity, and practicing feedback.

-- You will need to communicate with your program director and/or other faculty for some assignments.
+- You will need to communicate with senior faculty at your institution for some assignments.

 - You will be invited to join the optional Medical School Faculty Fundamentals Facebook Group with other participants.